-By using TheGrint’s App Stats Module, you can easily keep track of your putting and short game in order to lower those extra strokes and improve your game.
+Crossmatching your data in your TheGrint profile and comparing it to this graph should help you understand if putting is a strength or a weakness in your game.
+By using TheGrint’s App Stats Module, you can easily keep track of your putting and short game, and identify opportunities to save some strokes and improve your game.

-Enjoy your golf!
+Enjoy your Golf!